chimo/BookmarkList/README.md

 Tiny plugin to display your StatusNet Bookmarks

+## Note
+If you're using [Gnu Social](https://www.gnu.org/software/social/), you don't need this plugin; the functionality is built into the "Bookmarks" plugin that's included in the default install.

 ## Instructions

 Make sure the files are in a folder called `BookmarkList` if they're not already